thehaguefreek/thehaguefreek.github.io/_posts/2020-05-03-manjaro-auto-install-apps.md

 **Jump directly to the final [example script](#full-script).**

 In his popular video ["10 ways Linux is just better!" ](https://www.youtube.com/watch?v=4halg2kzPms), Linus Tech Tips talks about a developer with a script that installs all the apps he needs in no time.
-Let's create that script!
+**Let's create that script!**

 Linux was the first OS introducing an "app store".
-Since you can install almost any app from this app store (or package manager), it's dead simple to create a small script that installs all your favourite programs.
+Since you can install almost any app from this app store (or package manager), it's dead simple to create a small script that installs all your favorite programs.

 Since every Linux distro has it's own package manager, the installation process is slightly different for every distribution.
 Today we'll create a script for Manjaro.

-## The three Package managers of Manjaro
+## The three Package Managers of Manjaro

 Manjaro uses Pacman as its main package manager.
 If you can't find your app in Pacman, you might find it in the Pamac manager.
 Pamac manages the packages from the Arch user repository.
-And if we can't find our app there we still have Snap as our last resort.
+And if we can't find our app there we still have Snap Store as our last resort.

 ## Part 1: Pacman Apps